Teoroo-CMC/CCS/README.md

 }

 ```
-The `input.json` file should provide at a minimum the block "Genaral" specifying an interface.
+The `CCS_input.json` file should provide at a minimum the block "Genaral" specifying an interface.
 The default is to look for input structures in the file `structure.json` file.
 The format for `structure.json` is shown below :
 ```
 {
+"energies":{
         "S1": {
                 "Energy": -4.22425752,
                 "Atoms": {